ernestoherrera/ErnestoHerrera.github.io/about.md

  - Consiced, precised and fast.
  - Rely on the system to describe itself.

  That's enough for technical talk.
 I am a husband, father, brother, son.
-I like to spend time with my family.
-One of the pass times that we enjoy as a family is watching the Voice tv program.
-Somewhere in my timeline, I took the wrong turn because I would have loved to be a singer; nonetheless, I can't carry a tune for the life of me.
+Things that I like:
+ - Take vacations with family.
+ - Forged in Fire TV series.
+I'd like to learn to be a blacksmith.
+ - AGT, The Voice, Alone, and Suits TV series.